April 8 - October 8Free

-American landscapes, painted by contemporary artist Iuna Tinta, will serve as the artistic representation of a bonsai’s indigenous ecosystem.
-Trees from bonsai artists Scott Elser, Michael Hagedorn, Randy Knight, Ryan Neil, & Dan Robinson, all who champion the use of native plants will be showcased alongside the Museum’s own native bonsai to create the largest public exhibition of native American bonsai.
-The combination of tree and landscape will create a vista that imparts the richness, diversity, and beauty of American bonsai as each tree displays the influence of a distinct American bonsai artist from a distinct American landscape.
+American landscapes, painted by contemporary artist Iuna Tinta, serve as artistic representations of a bonsai’s indigenous ecosystem.
+Trees from Pacific Bonsai Museum are joined with those of bonsai artists Scott Elser, Michael Hagedorn, Randy Knight, Ryan Neil, & Dan Robinson, all of whom champion the use of native trees as bonsai.

 Completing each display are accent plantings by kusamono artist Young Choe and bonsai potter Vicki Chamberlain.
 Native plants from the featured habitats fill each container which themselves are made from minerals collected from the same region.